 Before you complete this springtime bulletin board, you will need to create stems for the flowers using green construction paper.
-Each student will need one.
-You can do this very easily by cutting green construction paper into ½ inch strips.
-You will also need to die cut various shapes; such as circles, squares, or rhombuses, that students can use to create their flowers.
-You will also need to cover the bulletin board with butcher paper or fabric.
+Each student will need one stem.
+You can do this very easily by cutting green construction paper into ½-inch strips.
+You will also need to die cut various shapes such as circles, squares or rhombuses that students can use to create their flowers.
+In addition, you need to cover the bulletin board with butcher paper or fabric.

-This bulletin board activity would be great to do as you are teaching shapes, or you can also do it to review the shapes you have already taught.
-Pass out a “stem” to each student.
-Then, pass out the die cut shapes and the glue.
+This activity would be great to make as you are teaching shapes or to review the shapes you have already taught.
+Pass out a “stem" to each student and then pass out the die cut shapes and the glue.
 You can just give an assortment of shapes to each table.
 Next, have students assemble their flowers.

 Rainy Day Fun